-is a competitive leadership development program for up to fifty of SMU’s top first-year students.
-The program is designed to develop additional leadership skills and refine those already possessed.
-Students in the EL program will have weekly meetings to learn and discuss important elements of leadership and will have the opportunity to network with students, professors, and staff at SMU, as well as with influential leaders within the Dallas community.
+Students in the EL program will meet regularly on Mondays from 4 - 5:30 p.m. to learn and discuss important elements of leadership and will have the opportunity to network with SMU students, faculty, staff and influential leaders within the Dallas community.

 Emerging Leaders Retreat

 Early in the EL program, a mandatory retreat is held to begin the process of leadership growth and to build the relationships that are important to the EL experience.
 All participants will travel to a retreat location in North Texas to experience a program facilitated by a team of professional leadership development specialists.
 Transportation will be provided to those accepted into the program.
 This year's retreat will be held on Monday, Sept.
-12 from 4 - 7 p.m. at Group Dynamix.
+11 at Group Dynamix.

-Each EL will have the opportunity to be matched with an alumni mentor in the Dallas area who shares similar interests and career paths.
-Alumni mentors will provide students with insights into their profession as well as advice for success.
-Student mentors will work with a small group of ELs by coaching them through the semester.
+Each EL will have the opportunity to be matched with an alumni mentor in the Dallas area who shares similar interests or career paths.
+Mentors will help provide students with insights into their profession as well as advice for success.

 If you have questions about the program, contact: